Please read this entire page before attending your first ETRSCCA SOLO or RallyCross event.

-- You will compete against other novices in different car classes.
+- Novices will compete against other novices in different car classes.

-- Winner will be the driver with lowest RTP/PAX adjusted time for the day.
+- The winner will be the novice driver with lowest time for the day, regardless of car class.

-- A Novice competitor may choose to move into class competition at any time, but may not move back to Novice.
+- A Novice competitor may choose to move into Open Class competition at any time, but may not move back to Novice.